KayLemba/Syrup_Dilution/README.md

 <!-- PROJECT DESCRIPTION -->

 # <a name="about-project"></a>
-This is a ruby program  that generates and counts the possible ring combinations.
+This is a ruby program  that allows a user to calculate how many milliliters of their glass of syrup they need to replace to achieve the recommended dilution.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>